TMCooper/opening_downloader/README.md

 ## Warning

-- don't use the programme to download too much opening in one time it's a big source of error and the programme is not perfect currently the programme have a 70% of success rate... the opening of oav  if they are in Kanji, Katagana or Hiragana dosen't work's currently
+- don't use the programme to download too much opening in one time it's a big source of error and the programme is not perfect currently the programme have a 70% of success rate...

 - about the file download_error.txt be careful between each new search the file is emptied of old links and information

 ## Currently up to date

-to make more simple the gestion of anime to manage errors and animate not download addition of a file download_error.txt which aims to group all animate not download with the link of the request in order to see if this one exists for you on your side
+- to make more simple the gestion of anime to manage errors and animate not download addition of a file download_error.txt which aims to group all animate not download with the link of the request in order to see if this one exists for you on your side

+- the opening of special are now normally supported by the program